the-technat/core/README.md

 Credentials: Github Personal Access Token with sufficient permissions and no expiration

+The core repo was created manually.
+Other repos were imported to Terraform.

 ### Terraform Cloud

 Sign-up: using HCP and then using Github

 Credentials: API Token without expiration on the user-scope (covers all orgs)

 The organization `technat` is created manually with the default project beeing "core".
+A Github App was installed on my user to allow Terraform Cloud access to my repositories.

 ### Hashicorp Cloud